What Are Game Improvement Irons?

 What Irons Should A 20 Handicap Play?

 A 20 handicap should play whatever set of irons lets them get out there and play golf as often as possible.
 For most 20 handicappers, that is going to be a set that gives them as much forgiveness as possible and gives the biggest technical and psychological advantage when they go to address the ball.
+With a little help from the right equipment, they may even break 90.

 Do Game Improvement Irons Go Further Than Blades?